Back to Blog

 Phase 4: Autonomous Agents

-The aspiration: "Simply inform the agent your objective, and it determines the necessary steps."
+The dream: "Just tell the agent your goal and it figures out the steps."

 Looping agents: plan, act, observe, revise, repeat.

-• Tool thrashing: invoking actions in incorrect sequences
+• Tool thrashing: calling actions in the wrong order

 Giving an agent more power doesn't make it more useful.
 It often just makes failures more expensive.